jmcabo/dunit/README.md

 ------------

 Test results are reported while the tests are run.
-A "progress bar" is written with a "`.`" for each passed test, an "`F`" for each failure, an "`E`" for each error, and an "`I`" (ignore) for each skipped test.
+A "progress bar" is written with a `.` for each passed test, an `F` for each failure, an `E` for each error, and an `I` (ignore) for each skipped test.

 In addition, an XML test report is available that uses the JUnitReport format.
-The continuous integration tool [Jenkins](http://jenkins-ci.org), for example, understands the JUnitReport format and can be used to browse the test results.
+The continuous integration tool [Jenkins](http://jenkins-ci.org), for example, understands this JUnitReport format.
+Thus, Jenkins can be used to browse test reports, track failures and errors, and even provide trends over time.

 Examples
 --------